 "Well, I joined the army the spring after you left.
 I've been stationed overseas for a year or so now.
 I just got back last month."

 "No wonder you look so fit."
 I told him, which earned me a hearty laugh in reply.
 "What made you decide to do that?"

 It was amazing I hadn't started crying yet, because normally just thinking about that time in my life left me feeling depressed.
 "And when we finally reached the Gateway to Paradise, I was the one that had to go in and stop the world from dying.
-I walked into a place where all of my fears were exploited and made real for you three.
-I watched you all die in that place, and to this very day it still haunts my dreams.
-I close my eyes and I see your dead bodies and hear your screams . . . smell your blood."
+I walked into a place where all of my fears were exploited and made real for the three of you.
+I watched you all die in that place, and to this day, it still haunts my dreams.
+I close my eyes and I see your dead bodies and hear your screams… smell your blood."